Miami-Dade County Attorney For Multiple DUI Offenses

 If you have been arrested and charged with another DUI on top of one or more previous charges, it may be wise to contact an experienced DUI defense attorney to advocate for you in court.
 In addition to legal penalties that come with a DUI, you might face social and professional consequences including damage to your reputation, damage to personal relationships, job loss, and more.

-A seasoned DUI lawyer will fight to keep you out of jail and limit fines.
-Whether you are still in jail in Miami-Dade County, have been released on bail after a DUI arrest, or you are seeking a DUI attorney for a family member or friend, call the skilled DUI lawyers at Meldon Law at 800-373-8000 to discuss the details of your case and figure out the best path forward for your circumstances.
+A seasoned DUI attorney will fight to keep you out of jail and limit fines.
+Whether you are still in jail in Miami-Dade County, have been released on bail after a DUI arrest, or you are seeking a DUI attorney for a family member or friend, call the skilled DUI attorneys at Meldon Law at 800-373-8000 to discuss the details of your case and figure out the best path forward for your circumstances.

 Our Results With Cases Involving Multiple DUIs

 The DUI defense attorneys at Meldon Law have represented more than 100 clients who have been arrested for driving under the influence.
-In many cases, our diligent lawyers have been able to have cases dismissed, charges reduced, or penalties reduced.
+In many cases, our diligent attorneys have been able to have cases dismissed, charges reduced, or penalties reduced.
 After a person has been convicted one DUI, Florida courts begin to see offenders as a danger to the road who didn’t learn from the first offense.
 Sometimes this bias leads to rights violations or a sentencing of the harshest possible penalties.
 No matter how many DUIs you have under your belt, federal laws guarantee certain rights while going through the judicial system.
 Let one of the dedicated DUI attorneys at Meldon law advocate for you rights and fight to get the best results for your case.

 Penalties for Multiple DUI Offenses in Florida